nativewind/nativewind/README.md

 ### className is not passed to child components

-The `className` prop is removed and added/created into the `style` prop.
+The `className` prop is not passed to the wrapped components, it is transformed into a style object and passed via the `style` prop.